 Photography by Stephanie Godfrey

-Huge thanks to Lowe’s Home Improvement for their hand in helping this project to come to fruition.
+Huge thanks to Lowe's Home Improvement for their hand in helping with this bathroom renovation project.
 They are seriously the best neighborhood one-stop-shop you can ask for when it comes to renovation projects!